 Green Labs Certification Program

-The Office for Sustainability is currently seeking limited number of labs to participate in the pilot phase of the Green Labs certification program.
+The Office for Sustainability encourages labs to participate in the pilot phase of the Green Labs certification program.
 Labs can become certified at one of four levels of certification, and can earn higher levels over time.
-To get involved, review the draft Green Labs checklist and email firstname.lastname@example.org to schedule a lab visit.
+To get involved, review the Green Labs checklist and email firstname.lastname@example.org to schedule a lab visit.

 - Green Labs Checklist